Seatoun: Other schools

 Te Kura Kaupapa Māori o Nga Mokopuna is a co-educational state Māori language immersion school for Year 1 to 13 students, with a roll of 82.
+It opened in 1994 in central Wellington, and moved to Seatoun in 2002.

 Notable buildings

 There are several buildings in the area which are either of architectural or historic significance; for example, by virtue of their designer or occupants.
 In particular: